 Another factor in deciding when to plant roses is what your lowest average winter temperature is.
 If the winter temperature in your area drops down to -10 degrees F. (-23 C.) or lower on average, then wait until spring for planting rose bushes.
 The rose plants will not have enough time to establish themselves before the ground freezes.

 Leave Enough Time to Time to First Frost When Planting Roses

 Make sure that there is at least one month before your first frost date if you will be planting rose bushes.
 This will ensure that there is enough time for the roses to establish themselves.
 While it does take longer than a month for a rose bush to become established, the roots of a rose bush will continue to grow after the first frost.

-What you are really looking for at is time to when the ground freezes.
+What you are really looking for is the time when the ground freezes.
 This normally occurs a few months after your first frost (in areas where the ground freezes).
-The first frost date is just the easiest way to calculate when to plant roses with ground freeze in mind.
+The first frost date is just the easiest way to calculate when to plant roses with the ground freeze in mind.

 How to Plant Roses in the Fall